asingh072318/programming-challenge/README.md

 1. Must have Docker and git installed.
 2. Clone the repository using: `git clone https://github.com/asingh072318/programming-challenge.git mtracker`
 3. Goto mtracker directory and run: `sudo ./install.sh`
-4. After installation is complete use this to access shell:  `sudo mtracker`
+4. After installation is complete use this to access shell:  `sudo mtracker` => This will ask for a default password(should not be empty).
 5. Goto http://localhost:3011